July is Minority Mental Health Awareness Month.

 According to research, minorities are less likely to receive a mental health diagnosis, less likely to receive treatment for mental illness, have less access to and availability of mental health services and often receive a poorer quality of mental health care.
 More specifically:

-- The percentage of Black and Latino children who use mental health care services is less than half that of Caucasian children (4–5% & 10%, respectively)
+- The percentage of Black and Latinx children who use mental health care services is less than half that of Caucasian children

-- 88% of Latino children with mental health issues have unmet needs
+- 88% of Latinx children with mental health issues have unmet needs

 - More than 25% of African American youth exposed to violence have been shown to be at high risk for post-traumatic stress disorder